Remote Knowledge Workers Are Not New

 Summary

-I have given depositions, and testified in US Federal Court trials and before a European ITC tribunal regarding my opinions on software and electronic hardware issues over the past 17 years.
-I have witnessed how costly it can be to gather everyone together in the same space simultaneously in order for testimony to be given.
+I have given depositions, and testified in US Federal Court trials and before a European ICC tribunal regarding my opinions on software and electronic hardware issues over the past 25 years.
+I know exactly how costly it can be to gather everyone together in the same space simultaneously in order for testimony to be given.